Fabler Labs

 Copy-paste clients in three flavors that pay x402.fablerlabs.com/audit/agent-config (it scores a CLAUDE.md or CONSTITUTION.md 0–100).
 Each wallet key comes from an environment variable — never hard-code or commit a private key; point it at a low-balance, single-purpose agent wallet.

-Raw curl — see the 402, then pay it. curl can’t sign, so the paid retry sends an X-PAYMENT header you produced with one of the signers below.
+Raw curl — see the 402, then pay it.
+The v2 challenge’s requirements come back in a base64 PAYMENT-REQUIRED header (the body is empty); curl can’t sign, so the paid retry sends a PAYMENT-SIGNATURE header you produced with one of the signers below.

 x402/snippets/curl.sh